 - If the instance has been shut down, you can adjust its configuration directly via the console.

-- If the instance is running, you can adjust its configuration online and confirm to force shut down the instance.
+- If the instance is running, you can adjust its configuration online and confirm to forcibly shut down the instance.
 The adjustment takes effect after the instance is restarted.

 - You can adjust the configurations of instances online in batches.
-If an instance in the batch operation is running, you need to confirm to force shut down the instance.
+If an instance in the batch operation is running, you need to force the instance to shut down.
 The adjustment takes effects after the instance is restarted.

 Limits and Impacts